pulumi/docs/content/blog/managing-containers-on-aws-with-pulumi/index.md

 ### EC2 with Kubernetes

 With Kubernetes, we create a deployment for the application and a service to make the application accessible via port 80.
-We export the application endpoint and cluster config that can be used with the `kubectl` CLI.
+We publish both application endpoint to make it accessible and cluster config for use with `kubectl` CLI.

 ```ts
 // Deploy a small canary service (NGINX), to test that the cluster is working.